ci-bonfire/Sprint/myth/_docs_src/cli/cli_library.md

 ### getHeight()
 These commands return the current size of the terminal window.
 On Windows, where this information is not available, default values of width=80 and height=32 are returned.
 This may be useful in your scripts but is used by the CLIController to provide elegant wrapping of descriptions.

+### getOptions()
+Will return an array of any options that were passed on the command line.
+The key of each element contains the option name (without any dashes), while the value will have the value.
+If no value was set for the option the value will be null.
+This method takes no parameters.

+	$ php sprint database migrate --help
+	CLI::getOptions();
+	[
+		['help'] => null
+	]

+### option()
+Checks to see if an option matching the request was set on the command line and returns the value, if so.
+The only parameter is the name of the key to look for.

+	$ php sprint database newMigration test_things_out --module "my great module" CLI::option('module');
+	// returns "my great module"

 ### showProgress()
 Allows your scripts to show a progress bar when you're performing a long action.
 The first parameter is the current step.
 The second parameter is the total number of steps.
 You must call this each time you need to update the progress.